Saint Asonia (album)

-Saint Asonia is the debut studio album by rock supergroup Saint Asonia.
-The album was released on July 31, 2015 through RCA Records.
+Saint Asonia is the debut studio album by Canadian-American rock supergroup Saint Asonia.
+The album was released on July 31, 2015, through RCA Records.
 It was released in European countries with two additional tracks on November 23, 2015.

 Background

 In April 2014, Staind guitarist Mike Mushok and ex-Three Days Grace singer Adam Gontier began writing songs together, without the intention of creating a band.
-They ended up writing 11-12 tracks and were impressed with what they had written.
+They ended up writing 11–12 tracks and were impressed with what they had written.
 They recorded a three-song demo and garnered the interest of RCA Records.
 The duo later enlisted former Finger Eleven drummer Rich Beddoe, and former Dark New Day bassist Corey Lowery to complete their lineup.

 First announced via YouTube through a teaser in early May 2015, the first single "Better Place" was released on May 16, 2015.
 They announced the release date and track list for the album on June 18, 2015, via Billboard.
 On June 29, the album was made available for pre-order and those who ordered would get an instant download of "Blow Me Wide Open".
 The second single, "Let Me Live My Life" was released digitally on July 17, 2015.

 Saint Asonia embarked on a headlining tour in August 2015 in support of the album.
 They also joined Seether in a fall 2015 tour.
 In February 2016, Saint Asonia joined the first part of the 2016 Disturbed tour, as an opening act.

 This is also the only studio album from the band to feature drummer Rich Beddoe before he confirmed his departure in 2017, as well as the only studio album to feature bassist Corey Lowery before he confirmed his departure in 2018.